Visual-Computing/LAS_FLAS/README.md

 ## Reference

-Reference to cite when you use any of the presented algorithms in a research paper:
+Reference to cite when you use any of the presented algorithmns in a research paper:
 ```
 @misc{FLAS_DPQ,
   doi = {10.48550/ARXIV.2205.04255},